Secrets of a Sorority Girl

 Secrets of a Sorority Girl is a 1946 American crime film directed by Lew Landers and Frank Wisbar and written by George Wallace Sayre and Arthur St. Claire.
 The film stars Mary Ware, Rick Vallin, Addison Richards, Ray Walker, Marie Harmon and Caren Marsh.
 The film was released on August 15, 1945, by Producers Releasing Corporation.

+Plot

+A district attorney is blackmailed after a photograh of hi daughter, a sorority member, is taken with criminals in illegal gambling dens.